What Causes Watery Eyes Or Dry Eyes?

 Step 1: List all Possible Causes

 We begin by identifying the disease conditions which have "watery eyes or dry eyes" as a symptom.
-Here are seven possibilities:
+Here are eight of many possibilities:

 - Low Estrogens